avble/avble.github.io/_posts/2024-11-01-LLM-inference-function-call.md

 In order to achieve it, it is neccessary to let LLM model aware of all function description This post presents steps for function calling.

-In the this experiment, the pre-trained model [mistral-7b-instruct-v0.3-q4_K_S](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.3) is used.

-First, pre-trained model is fine-tuning by providing the below `function description`
+First, pre-trained model is given the below `function description`
 ``` json
 [
     {